Studying explicit $U(1)_A$ symmetry breaking in hot and magnetised two flavour non-local NJL model constrained using lattice results: Results

-This behaviour can be explained as follows.
+With these intuitions in mind, we show the Fig.~\ref{fig:DSJ240TLH} displaying the plot for the condensate difference for the LH parameter set for different values of $eB$.
+The band shows the uncertainty in the fitted $c$ value.

+More concretely, the uncertainty marked in the figure by a grey band corresponds to the fitted value $0.149\pm0.103$ at $T=0$ (Table~\ref{tab:J240ChiSquared}).
+Further imposing the condition $c>0.12$ (Sec.~\ref{ssec:c_fit_eB0_T0}) a part of the gray band (from $c=0.046$ to $0.12$) gets excluded and the magenta band remains as a prediction from the model as given by our final fitted $c$ value ($0.149^{+0.103}_{-0.029}$) in Eq.~\ref{eq:c_LH_pheno_cons}.
+In the figure we have also shown the behaviour for $c=1/2$ as a reference line; at that value of $c$, the model reduces back to the usual NJL model.
+This figure sheds some light on how the ``flavour mixing" effects impact the behaviour of condensate difference in presence of $eB$ at finite $T$.
+We note that the condensate difference calculated in the model matches well with the LQCD data up to the temperature $0.8\,T/T_{CO}$ and then it falls at a bit faster rate than the LQCD data.

+One interesting thing to notice in Fig.~\ref{fig:DSJ240TLH} is that around the crossover temperature, for a part of the grey band corresponding to the lowest $c$ values, the condensate difference ($\Sigma_u-\Sigma_d$) becomes negative and then increases and gradually merges with the LQCD data at higher values of $T$.
+It is quite heartening that for the magenta band for which the lowest values of $c$ are excluded based on physical arguments, this peculiar behaviour is clipped and the results track closer to lattice results.
+This oscillatory behaviour about $\Sigma_u-\Sigma_d=0$ at small $c$ in the model can be explained in the following manner.

 For any arbitrary strength of the magnetic field at $T=0$, the $u$ condensate is always greater than the $d$ condensate because its coupling with the magnetic field is twice as strong as that of the $d$ quark.
-But for the LH parameter set which has a small negative fitted $c$ value, this scenario gets altered around the crossover temperature.
 For $c=0$, as discussed below Eq.~\ref{eq:flavormixing}, the $u$ and $d$ condensates decouple and can vary independently.
-For this particular $c$ which is small but not $0$, the partial decoupling of the $u$ and $d$ condensates leads to an independent drop of $\Sigma_u$ at a faster rate as $T$ approaches $T_{CO}$ before $\Sigma_d$, i.e., the IMC effect is stronger for $\Sigma_u$ than $\Sigma_d$ due to a larger $|q_u|$ (Eq.~\ref{eq:cons_mass_gaus}).
+For the $c$ values which are small but not $0$, the partial decoupling of the $u$ and $d$ condensates leads to an independent drop of $\Sigma_u$ at a faster rate as $T$ approaches $T_{CO}$ before $\Sigma_d$, i.e., the IMC effect is stronger for $\Sigma_u$ than $\Sigma_d$ due to a larger $|q_u|$.
 Hence $\Sigma_u-\Sigma_d$ becomes negative just before $T_{CO}$.
 Eventually, both the condensates catch up and drop asymptotically to $0$.
 At zero magnetic field, $\pi_s=0$, and $c$ does not have any influence on the condensates.
-Introduction of magnetic field separates the two, hence stronger the magnetic field greater the effect.
+Introduction of a magnetic field separates the two, hence the stronger the magnetic field greater the effect.